maddiethedinosaur/funnydiehaha/fancy.md

 * 2005: The Communist Manifesto of 1875 - The Critique of the Gotha Programme

 Read this ICT work [here.](./communist-manifesto-of-1875-gothakritik.pdf)
+* 2010: The National Question Today and the Poisonous Legacy of the Counter-revolution

+Read this ICT work [here.](./national-question-today-and-the-poisonous-legacy-of-the-counter-revolution)
 * 2011: Capitalism and the Environment

 Read this ICT work [here.](./capitalism-and-the-environment.pdf)
+* 2015: Every Vote Is a Yes For Capitalism

+Read this ICT work [here.](./every-vote-is-a-yes-for-capitalism.pdf)
+* 2016: Against All Nationalisms

+Read this ICT work [here.](./against-all-nationalisms.pdf)
 * 2016: The Party Question

 Read this ICT work [here.](./party-question.pdf)